Work About Resume ↗ Contact

 Tree Testing — Baseline

-I conducted a Tree Test using OptimalWorkshop with 10 participants spanning ages 17–67 with varying tech proficiency.
+I conducted a comprehensive Tree Test using OptimalWorkshop with 10 participants spanning ages 17–67.
+The SFPL sitemap was imported to create the tree structure.
 Participants completed 10 tasks against the current site structure.
-The results were revealing:

 66% Success Rate